 The George F. Baker Houses is a complex of several adjoining residences on the corner of Park Avenue and East 93rd Street in Manhattan.
 The corner building of the complex, 75 East 93rd Street, is now owned by the Russian Orthodox Church.
-The carriage house for this complex, 69 East 93rd Street, is now headquarters for Classical American Homes Preservation Trust.
-67 East 93rd Street remains the private residence of Richard H. Jenrette.
+The carriage house for this complex, 69 East 93rd Street, is now headquarters for Classical American Homes Preservation Trust (CAHPT), who also own and maintain 67 East 93rd Street.

 The Baker Houses make up one of New York City’s last remaining family compounds.
 The east-facing side of the carriage house features an exceptional colonnade of eight Ionic columns.
 67 and 69 E. 93rd Street were truly structures “built for the ages”: there is not a creak to be heard or a crack to be seen, and most of the original fixtures in the houses (sinks, toilets, furnaces, and even an elevator) are still fully functioning.